mopidy/mopidy-gmusic/README.rst

 available.
 You can simply browse through your library and search for tracks, albums, and artists.
 Google Play Music playlists are imported as well.
 You can even add songs from your All Access subscription to your library.
 Mopidy will able to play them.
-Public playlists are not playable yet.

 Project resources